ess-dg/mg_analysis_notebook/README.md

 ```
 Finally, select the notebook of interest.

+## How to create a new project
+1. Copy the 'template_notebook.ipynb' script
+2. Rename the project and commit

 ## Basic usage
 1. Execute cell which imports packages
 2. Execute cells which define functions